PubInv/PIRDS-pubinv-respiration-data-standard/PIRDS-v.0.1.md

 4. O : FiO2 (fractional oxygen) times 100 (thus a percentage)
 5. H : humidity (% humidity ???) times 100

-The Sensor names roughly corresponed to identifiable locations in the breathing circuit.
+The Sensor names roughly corresponded to identifiable locations in the breathing circuit.
 We expect this to be extended.

 1. A : Airway
 1. B : amBient air
 1. M : sensors in the Mixer/blender before pressurization
-1. D : a pressure Differnce, of unspecified location.
+1. D : a pressure Difference, of unspecified location.

 For example, the first 3 sensors in the airway might be named A0, A1, A2.
 No distinction is made in the standard for inhalation airway from exhalation standard.

-A minial ventilator might provide D0, B0, and A0.
+A minimal ventilator might provide D0, B0, and A0.

 ## Meta Events